McfearJnrs-Organisation/Blooket-Hacks/README.md

 ## How To Use:
 #### Desktop:
 1. Open the file you find interesting.
-2. Use the copy button on the file, or click "Raw" and copy it all.
+2. Use the copy button on the file.
 3. Open the Inspect tool.
 4. Switch to the Console.
 5. Paste the script.
 6. Click enter.

 ## Features:

 - Default Scripts:
 Add Tokens and XP</a> - Collect the maximum Tokens and XP currently availible.
 All Answers Correct</a> - Always get the correct answer.
 Anti-Ban</a> - Prevent your account from being suspended.
-If you don't want to run this every time, you can use the Tampermonkey Version</a>.
+If you don't want to run this every time, you can use the Tampermonkey Version.
 Custom Blooks</a> - Spoof your Custom Blooks with IDs, no matter if you unlocked the accessories or not!
 Flood Game</a> - Flood the game that you are in.
 Manipulate Plus</a> - Gives you access in a spoof to play gamemodes that only Plus and/or Plus Flex members can play.